-Within the set of prudential indicators there are a number of key indicators to ensure that the Council operates its activities within well-defined limits.
-One of these is that the Council needs to ensure that its gross borrowing does not, except in the short-term, exceed the total of the CFR in the preceding year plus the estimates of any additional CFR for current and next two financial years.
-This allows some flexibility for limited early borrowing for future years, but ensures that borrowing is not undertaken for revenue purposes except to cover short-term cash flows.
+Several key indicators within the set of prudential indicators ensure that the Council operates its activities within well-defined limits.
+One of these is that the Council needs to ensure that its gross borrowing stays within the total of the CFR in the preceding year, plus the estimates of any additional CFR for the current and next two financial years.
+This allows some flexibility for limited early borrowing for future years but ensures that borrowing is not undertaken for revenue or speculative purposes except to cover short-term cash flows.

-The Chief Finance Officer (Section 151 Officer) reports that the Council complied with this prudential indicator in the current year and does not envisage difficulties over the life of the current MTFS.
-This view takes into account current commitments, existing plans, and the proposals in this budget report.
+The Section 151 Officer reports that the Council complied with this prudential indicator in the current year and does not envisage difficulties over the life of the current MTFS.
+This view considers current commitments, existing plans, and the proposals in this budget report.